hashicorp/boundary-plugin-aws/README.md

 #### Supplying Filters on the Boundary CLI

-As `filters` is part of a host set's attributes and may contain dashes where are not identifier-friendly, it's recommended you that supply attributes for AWS host sets as a full JSON string.
+As `filters` is part of a host set's attributes and may contain dashes which are not identifier-friendly, it's recommended you that supply attributes for AWS host sets as a full JSON string.
 Example: